 - How will automation affect the future of work?

 Automation is seen as a way to improve efficiency and save money.
 However, there are also some concerns about the potential impact of automation on jobs.
-As a result, IT decision-makers are interested in understanding what tasks can be automated and the benefits and risks of automation within the global infrastructure of their organization.
+As a result, IT Decision Makers are interested in understanding what tasks can be automated and the benefits and risks of automation within the global infrastructure of their organization.

 Big data is not just another technology buzzword.
 It’s still a vast topic that is top of mind for ITDMs.
 With more businesses collecting data, there is a need to store, manage, protect and analyze this data.
 From a marketing perspective, big data can improve business decisions and understand the customer experience, website analytics, market research, user data, and sales performance.
-Some of the questions that ITDMs are asking about big data include:
+Some of the questions that ITDMs are asking about big data include the following:

 - How can businesses use big data?